jerryz920/SAFE-latte/docs/safe-overview.md

 For example, a data server might pass a collection of certificates to the SAFE engine and ask it: *``Do the authenticated logic statements in these certificates allow me to prove that the subject qualifies for access to the requested data set according to my policy?''*

 To enable users to form certificate collections, SAFE stores certificates in a shared key-value store (Riak).
 SAFE provides functions to link certificates securely and to fetch and cache linked certificates automatically.
 Each stored certificate has a unique certified index key, called a *token*.
 Given the token, anyone can link or retrieve the certificate.

 We use the same logic language to label the certificates with string names and to construct  links among labeled logic sets.
-If you know a certificate's string label and the principal that issued it, then you can ``synthesize'' its token.
+If you know a certificate's string label and the principal that issued it, then you can "synthesize" its token.

 Since SAFE defines a standard format for logical certificates, we need only to standardize the logic content and linking structures for each application.
 We represent the logic standards using a logic-based scripting language---called *slang*---with embedded templates for the actual logic content, including links and labels.
 We use slang to implement compact trust scripts that specify the content and also serve directly as the implementation.

 It's a powerful way to think about trust, and a powerful platform to build trust infrastructure.
 But it is unfamiliar and it's a lot to digest.
 The `links` scripts provide a simple example to illustrate some key concepts and features of SAFE and slang---and also some quirks and buried rakes.

-## Running the `links` slang application
+## Running the *links* slang application

-The `links` script runs within an HTTP server (safe-server) that serves a REST API defined within the script.
-The server has an embedded logic engine, and acts as a client of the key-value store.
+The [`links` (SAFE/safe-apps/examples)](../safe-apps/examples) script runs within an HTTP server (safe-server) that serves a REST API defined within the script.
+The server has an embedded logic engine, and acts as a client of the key-value store (Riak).
 In a secure deployment, each principal runs its own instance of safe-server that acts on that principal's behalf.
 The instance runs with the keypair of its controlling principal (owner), and accepts REST calls only from its owner.
 The owner trusts the instance to sign certificates under its keypair, protect its private key, validate incoming certificates, evaluate the logic correctly, and apply local policy.

 To keep things simpler for debugging and demos, a single SAFE instance can act on behalf of multiple principals with different keypairs.
 It does not mean the principals trust one another: the scenario runs the same way if they each have a private SAFE instance.
 But it is easier to configure and manage.

 Either way, once we have a safe-server running, we need some way to issue REST commands to it.
 You can use *curl* if you want!
 Or you can write your own program to make the REST calls.
-As an alternative, SAFE provides an interactive command shell called slang-shell.
+As an alternative, SAFE provides an interactive *command shell* called `slang-shell`.
 It has functions to switch among multiple principals, issue script-specific REST calls to the safe-server, and store tokens and other values in named shell variables.

 The slang-shell runs as its own process with slang scripts that define new commands.
 These *client* slang scripts tend to be simple: they just issue REST calls against a single SAFE instance on behalf of the current principal.
 In particular, they don't produce or consume any certificates, or even touch the key-value store.

-In this demo, the slang-server and slang-shell run as scala processes on a single computer, alongside a Riak key-value store.
-We can use the [standard docker setup for ImPACT](https://github.com/RENCI-NRIG/impact-docker-images/tree/master/safe-server), as in the strong (STRONG) application demo.
+There are multiple ways of deploying SAFE servers and Slang shells.
+In the `links` demo, the slang-server and slang-shell run as scala processes on a single computer, alongside a Riak key-value store.
+We can use the [standard docker setup](safe-docker.md), as in the [strong (STRONG) application demo](safe-strong-hello-world.md).
 It runs Riak and safe-server within separate containers on the local computer.
-The slang-shell runs in the safe container.
+The slang-shell shares the container with safe server, running in a separate instace of `sbt` (Scala - the language most of SAFE is written in).

-I used the Riak container, but I installed the SAFE repo and a Scala environment on my host laptop and ran the slang-shell and safe-server as separate sbt processes, with access to the keypairs stored in a local directory (I used ~/safe-scratch/principalkeys).
+However, for this 'hello world!' example Riak runs in a container, but safe-server and slang-shell run as separate processes *on local computer* using the SAFE repo and a Scala environment installed locally, with access to the keypairs stored in a local directory (for this example ~/safe-scratch/principalkeys).
 That requires a trivial amount of configuration: just poke safe-server/.../application.conf to point metastore at your Riak instance, and set a desired log level.
 (The standard setup does that automatically.)

 The standard setup uses python-dependent utilities in the safe repo to generate keypairs for four principals to use in the strong scenario.
 We use the same keypairs with their strong names for the links demo scenario.

 ### Running the safe-server

-Once your Riak is up, launch your safe-server.
+Once your [Riak container is up](safe-docker.md), launch your safe-server.
 Run it to load the `links` slang script.
 This is a different script from the strong example: you can just kill the safe-server and restart it with the links script.
-From within the top-level directory of a safe repo clone:
+From within the top-level directory of a SAFE repo clone:

 ```
-sbt "project safe-server" "run -f ../safe-apps/impact/links.slang -r safeService  -kd  ~/safe-scratch/principalkeys"
+(~/SAFE/)$ sbt "project safe-server" "run -f ../safe-apps/impact/links.slang -r safeService  -kd  ~/safe-scratch/principalkeys"
 ```

 This just says to launch a SAFE process in the safeService role with the the links script file and the specified key directory.
 By default the server serves on `localhost:7777`.
-I left it there.
 The slang-shell finds it there automatically, but you can give it a command to talk to a different IP address or port.

 ### Running the slang-shell

 Once the safe-server is up, launch your slang-shell in a different terminal.
-From within the top-level directory of a safe repo clone:
+From within the top-level directory of a SAFE repo clone:

 ```
-sbt "project safe-lang" "run"
+(~/SAFE/)$ sbt "project safe-lang" "run"
 ```

 You get a slang-shell command prompt.
 You now begin typing commands to slang-shell.
 First, import the `links-client` script.